giovanni-orciuolo/yoyoma-telegram/README.md

 The bot runs the following commands:

 ```
+config - Open config manager for this chat.
+Requires admin rights if issued in a group
 lyrics - Search songs on Genius by lyrics
-language - Set language (pass a valid locale)
 scp - Search a random SCP or pass a number to search exact SCP
 cyanide - Generate and send a random Cyanide and Happiness comic
 coin - Just flips a coin
 ytaudio - Search a video on Youtube and download audio from it
 ```

-There are also some random hears just for the sake of it, and the special Crunchyroll command to dump my Crunchyroll credentials into a specific server.
+There are also some random hears just for the sake of it

-Don't even bother searching, you won't find them in this repository...

 ## Run for development